 Imagine it’s 1978 and you’ve found yourself front and centre at an AC/DC concert.
-You’re surrounded by like-minded fans with their hands in the air, singing along to ‘Powerage’, and the atmosphere is one of true rock and roll.
+You’re surrounded by like-minded fans with their hands in the air.
+Everyone is singing along to ‘Powerage’, and the atmosphere is one of true rock and roll.
 The band is just reaching the beginning of its stardom and you’re watching a grown man dressed in a school uniform stomp around on stage.
-You’re watching a performance fill with true rock, screech and leer.
+You’re watching a performance filled with true rock, screech and leer.

-ACDC’s public image may have been defined by Angus Young’s naughty school boy, Bon Scott’s lascivious pirate and then Brian Johnson’s lusty bricklayer personas, but it was Malcolm Young who truly inspired the band’s lean and mean sound.
+ACDC’s public image may have been defined by Angus Young’s naughty schoolboy.
+Along with Bon Scott’s lascivious pirate and then Brian Johnson’s lusty bricklayer personas.
+However, it was Malcolm Young who truly inspired the band’s lean-mean sound.

-He’s standing up the back of the stage, almost blending in the with the backing band, absolutely lost in the music he’s playing.
+He’s standing up the back of the stage, almost blending in the with the backing band.
+He is absolutely lost in the music he’s playing.
 With his long hair, jeans and white T-shirt, he strums his guitar while shaking his leg in time with the beat.
-He may look like just the rhythm guitarist but, in fact, he is the mastermind of the whole operation, the visionary of the music you’re listening to, and the leader of the band.
+Though, he may look like just the rhythm guitarist but, in fact, he is the mastermind of the whole operation.
+It’s him who is the visionary of the music you’re listening to, and the leader of the band.

-Malcolm Young is now on the highway to heaven as he sadly lost his battle with Alzheimer’s Disease on Saturday, November 18th, at the young age of 64.
-Born in Scotland in 1953, Malcom Young migrated to Australia in 1961 where he, and his brother Angus, began their rock careers as the co-founders of AC/DC in 1973.
-Malcolm was the rhythm guitarist in the band, which is considered to be one of the biggest hard rock bands of all time.
+Malcolm Young is now on the highway to heaven.
+He sadly lost his battle with Alzheimer’s Disease on Saturday, November 18, at the young age of 64.
+Born in Scotland in 1953, Malcolm Young migrated to Australia in 1961.
+It was here where he and his brother Angus, began their rock careers as the co-founders of AC/DC in 1973.
+He was the rhythm guitarist in the band, considered as one of the biggest hard rock bands of all time.

 Malcolm Young and AC/DC’s rise to fame

-Malcolm and Angus Young came up with the band’s name after their sister, Margaret Young, saw the initials on a sewing machine.
-AC/DC stands for ‘alternating current/ direct current’ and the brothers felt that this name symbolised the bands ‘raw energy and power-driven performances of their music’.
-In true blue Aussie form, we were even too lazy to pronounce the whole ‘AC/DC’ name, so the band quickly became known as ‘Acca Dacca’ throughout their home country.
+Angus Young came up with the band’s name when their sister, Margaret Young, saw the initials on a sewing machine.
+AC/DC stands for ‘alternating current/ direct current’.
+The two brothers felt that this name symbolised the bands ‘raw energy and power-driven performances of their music’.
+In true blue Aussie form, we were even too lazy to pronounce the whole ‘AC/DC’ name.
+So, the band quickly became known as ‘Acca Dacca’ throughout their home country.

-Releasing their first ever album, ‘High Voltage’, in 1975, AC/DC took the world by storm with songs like ‘It’s a Long Way to the Top (If you wanna Rock N’ Roll)’, ‘T.N.T’ , and ‘Can I Sit Next to You, Girl’.
-Today they have sold more than 200 million records, worldwide adding them to the list of the bestselling music artists, with ‘Back in Black’ making it as the second highest selling album by any artist.
+After releasing their first ever album, ‘High Voltage’, in 1975, AC/DC took the world by storm.
+Songs on the album included ‘It’s a Long Way to the Top (If you wanna Rock N’ Roll)’ ‘T.N.T’, and ‘Can I Sit Next to You, Girl’.
+Today they have sold more than 200 million records worldwide.
+Therefore, adding them to the list of the bestselling music artists, with ‘Back in Black’ making it as the second highest selling album by any artist.

 - Malcolm Young – rhythm guitar and backing vocals, 1973-2014